net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/1-Vessel Attributes/HasCrew Parameter.md

     minCrew = 1
     maxCrew = 10

-    // (Optional) Specific Kerbal(s) that must be on board.
-Can be
+    // Specific Kerbal(s) that must be on board.
+Can be specified multiple
-    // specified multiple times, but cannot be used with the other
-    // attributes on this parameter.
+    // times, but cannot be used with the other attributes on this parameter.
     //
     // Type:      <a href="Kerbal-Type">Kerbal</a>
     // Required:  No (multiples allowed)